ioos/Cloud-Sandbox/README.md

 Note: *job2 will only run if job1 finishes without error.*

 Cloud resources will be provisioned for you based on the configuration files modified earlier.
 The cloud resources will be automatically terminated when each flow ends, whether successfully or not.

+The default output directory for NOSOFS is `/ptmp` while the forecast job is running.
+Results are copied to `/com` when the job is complete.

 ### Additional Customization